 How to Catch Sheepshead

-Once you have found a likely sheepshead spot, its time to start catching them.
+Once you have found a likely sheepshead spot, it's time to start catching them.
 Depending on the type of structure and how deep the water is, you should use either a dropper rig or a float rig.
 Dropper rigs should be used on deeper submerged structures, such as reefs or oyster beds, while float rigs can be used on shallower structures, like docks or exposed oyster bars.
-A dropper rig may be needed in deeper water pilings when the fish are located near the bottom of the piling; conversely a float rig may be used on vertical structures in deep water when the fish are located closer to the surface.
+A dropper rig may be needed in deeper water pilings when the fish are located near the bottom of the piling; conversely, a float rig may be used on vertical structures in deep water when the fish are located closer to the surface.

 When fishing with a dropper rig, keep a slight tension on the line at all times to feel the bite, which is often subtle.
-A smaller sheepshead will often nip at a bait, simply eating it right of your hook without the angler noticing!
+A smaller sheepshead will often nip at a bait, simply eating it right off your hook without the angler noticing!
 At the slightest "bump," set the hook.
 It is often said the key to sheepshead fishing is setting the hook just before the bite is felt.

-Float rigs alleviate some of this mystery about the bite by use of a visual aid.
-Once a bait is taken, the float will go under water for a foot or two and then stop.
+Float rigs alleviate some of this mystery about the bite by the use of a visual aid.
+Once a bait is taken, the float will go underwater for a foot or two and then stop.
 Count to "two-one-thousand" and then either set the hook (if using J-hooks) or start reeling (circle hook).
 This often leads to a larger-than-normal hook-up ratio than fishing with dropper rigs, since you can actually see the hit.

 Tackle, Gear and Rigs for Sheepshead

 Sheepshead can reach 20 pounds in size, though these fish are very rare.
 A more common catch will be around two or three pounds, with a five-pound fish considered a good catch.
-Light or medium light rods are the way to go.
-Reels should be spooled with 10-15 lb line, strong enough to horse the fish away from structure if he tries to wrap the line around a piling.
+Light or medium-light rods are the way to go.
+Reels should be spooled with 10–15 lb line, strong enough to horse the fish away from structure if he tries to wrap the line around a piling.

 Hooks should be small because sheepshead have relatively small mouths.
 Another reason for the small hook is that sheepshead have good vision, and may refuse to eat a bait if they can see the hook.
 Their good vision is also a reason for using fluorocarbon leaders in the 10-15lb class, to further reduce the gear's profile in the water.